speculare-cloud/speculare-server/README.md

 This repo is the place for both server & alerts of Speculare, doing it this way to share models and some common code.

-Speculare server is intended to recieve data from speculare-client childrens.
+Server is intended to recieve data from speculare-client childrens.

-Speculare alerts is intended to create and send notifications about incidents.
+Alerts is intended to create incidents and send notifications about them.

 This project is meant to evolve in something more complete and more complexe in a somewhat near future.